 Some internal parasites compete with your horse for the food they eat.
 A regular deworming program can get rid of harmful parasites that can both steal nutrients and damage your horse's internal organs.

 Ignoring Dental Issues

-While equine dental problems aren't really a feeding problem, your horse will not be able to get all of the nutrition it can if it can't chew properly.
-This is especially common in older horses who may have missing or loose teeth.
-Mature horses can develop hooks and sharp edges on their teeth that make chewing painful.
+While equine dental problems aren't really a feeding problem, your horse will not be able to get all of the nutrition it needs, if it can't chew properly.
+This is especially common in older horses that may have missing or loose teeth.
+Mature horses can develop hooks and sharp edges on their teeth, which can make chewing painful.
 Regular dental care is a must.Continue to 9 of 10 below.

 09 of 10